Zodiac: Constellations

 In tropical astrology, the zodiacal signs are distinct from the constellations associated with them, not only because of their drifting apart due to the precession of equinoxes but because the physical constellations take up varying widths of the ecliptic, so the Sun is not in each constellation for the same amount of time.
 Thus, Virgo takes up 5 times as much ecliptic longitude as Scorpius.
 The zodiacal signs are an abstraction from the physical constellations, and each represent exactly 1/12th of the full circle, but the time spent by the Sun in each sign varies slightly due to the eccentricity of the Earth's orbit.

 Sidereal astrology assigns the zodiac sign approximately to the corresponding constellation.
 This alignment needs recalibrating every so often to keep the alignment in place.

 The ecliptic intersects with 13 constellations of Ptolemy's Almagest, as well as of the more precisely delineated IAU designated constellations.
 In addition to the twelve constellations after which the twelve zodiac signs are named, the ecliptic intersects Ophiuchus, the bottom part of which interjects between Scorpius and Sagittarius.
 Occasionally this difference between the astronomical constellations and the astrological signs is mistakenly reported in the popular press as a "change" to the list of traditional signs by some astronomical body like the IAU, NASA, or the Royal Astronomical Society.
 This happened in a 1995 report of the BBC Nine O'Clock News and various reports in 2011 and 2016.

 Some "parazodiacal" constellations are touched by the paths of the planets, leading to counts of up to 25 "constellations of the zodiac".
 The ancient Babylonian MUL.APIN catalog lists Orion, Perseus, Auriga, and Andromeda.
 Modern astronomers have noted that planets pass through Crater, Sextans, Cetus, Pegasus, Corvus, Hydra, Orion, and Scutum, with Venus very rarely passing through Aquila, Canis Minor, Auriga, and Serpens.

 Some other constellations are mythologically associated with the zodiacal ones: Piscis Austrinus, The Southern Fish, is attached to Aquarius.
-In classical maps, it swallows the stream poured out of Aquarius' pitcher, but perhaps it formerly just swam in it.
+In classical maps, it swallows the stream poured out of Aquarius's pitcher, but perhaps it formerly just swam in it.
 Aquila, The Eagle, was possibly associated with the zodiac by virtue of its main star, Altair.
 Hydra in the Early Bronze Age marked the celestial equator and was associated with Leo, which is shown standing on the serpent on the Dendera zodiac.